Andrew Toles: Mental health issues

 Toles has battled mental health issues including bipolar disorder and schizophrenia.
 While signed to the Rays and playing in the minor leagues, he had anxiety and struggled to sleep.
 As a result, he showed up late at the ballpark and made mental mistakes on the field, leading to criticisms from manager Jared Sandberg.
 Toles eventually asked for a release from the Rays and spent time in a mental health treatment center in 2015.
 Between the 2015 and 2016 Major League Baseball seasons, Toles spent two weeks working in the frozen-foods section of a Georgia Kroger grocery store.
 In 2018, Toles was diagnosed with bipolar disorder and schizophrenia after spending two weeks in a mental health hospital.

 Toles was arrested and jailed on a misdemeanor charge of trespassing on June 22, 2020, after police found him sleeping behind Key West Airport and refusing to leave the area.
 His address was listed as "the streets of Key West".
 While the charges were dropped, Toles continued to drift through hospitals and homeless shelters until his father gained guardianship of him.

-As of 2025, the Dodgers have signed Toles to contracts every season since 2018 so that he may have access to the team's health insurance.
-The contracts are non-salary and Toles is placed on the restricted list for the entire season.
+The Dodgers signed Toles to contracts every season from 2018 through 2025 so that he would have access to the team's health insurance.
+The contracts were non-salary and Toles was placed on the restricted list for the entire season.
+However, his eligibility ran out after the 2025 season and that system was no longer available, though the Dodgers expressed a desire to continue helping him through other measures.